 Social distancing means we need to keep our distance from friends, classmates, teammates, neighbors, and even people in our family (except the ones we live with).
 That's a big change from the way we normally interact.

 And it's not easy.
 No one wants to be apart from the people they like to be with and missing the things they like to do.
-With school closed and sports events canceled, people are missing things they looked forward to, like prom, graduation, tournaments, trips, parties, and performances.
+With all these changes, people are missing things they looked forward to, like prom, graduation, tournaments, trips, parties, and performances.
 Or just missing each other.
 It's a lot to ask, but it's also a huge way to help others.

 Social distancing is something we can each do to protect lots of people, including people we don't know.
-Some scientists say that by social distancing, one person could save as many as 45 lives.
 It's hard, but it's worth it.
 And it won't last forever.
 We will get back to normal again.

 For now, we can give and receive support from each other while we're social distancing.
 We can stay connected even while we're apart.

 When going out, it is best to wear a mask or cloth face covering.
 This can help prevent the spread of the virus.
 Even when you're wearing a mask, keep at least 6 feet between you and other people.

 To see how to put on and remove masks, clean them, or make your own mask, check the CDC's guide.